 We have adopted a dividend reinvestment plan that provides for reinvestment of our dividends and other distributions on behalf of our stockholders, unless a stockholder elects to receive cash as provided below.
-As a result, if our board of directors authorizes, and we declare, a cash dividend or other distribution, then our stockholders who have not "opted out" of our dividend reinvestment plan will have their cash distribution automatically reinvested in additional shares of our common stock, rather than receiving the cash distribution.
-See "Dividend Reinvestment Plan" beginning on page 115 of the accompanying prospectus.
+As a result, if our board of directors authorizes, and we declare, a cash dividend or other distribution, then our stockholders who have not "opted out" of our dividend reinvestment plan will have their cash distribution in the accompanying prospectus automatically reinvested in additional shares of our common stock, rather than receiving the cash distribution.
+See "Dividend Reinvestment Plan" in the accompanying prospectus.